 If you have attic insulation that is at or above the recommended R-value for your climate zone, you should not add a powered attic fan if you’re attic is too hot.
 Instead, look for air leaks.
-Or insulate the attic floor.

 You can also add passive vents such as gable or soffit vents if you don’t have them already.

 If your insulation is below the recommendation for your area, you still shouldn’t be too quick to add powered ventilation.
 You should first address your lack of insulation.